jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 * Medium sized image: `[vsel image_size="medium"]`
 * Large sized image: `[vsel image_size="large"]`

-Note: I have set the featured image width at max 40% of the total event width.
-And for widget and mobile screen at max 100% (full width).
+Note: I have set the featured image width at max 40% of the event content area.

-Note: The featured image width in a single event is handled by your theme.
+Note: The featured image size in a single event is handled by your theme.

 You can add multiple attributes.

-* Example: `[vsel posts_per_page=5 date_label="Event date: %s"]`
+* Example: `[vsel posts_per_page=5 image_size="medium"]`

 = Widget attributes =
 The widget supports the same attributes.
 Enter them without shortcode itself and without brackets.